SimoneFarallo/SimoneFarallo/README.md

 I'm from Italy and now living in Milan.
 All of my projects are available here.👨‍💻

-- 🔭 I’m currently studying in [University of Milan-Bicocca](https://www.unimib.it/)
+- 🔭 I’m currently studying in [University of Milan-Bicocca](https://www.unimib.it/).

-- 🌱 I’m currently learning **Text Mining, Time Series Management, Business Intelligence**
+- 🌱 I’m currently learning **Text Mining, Time Series Management, Business Intelligence**.

-- 📫 How to reach me **simonefarallo@gmail.com**
+- 📫 How to reach me **simonefarallo@gmail.com**.

 <h3 align="left">Connect with me:</h3>
 <p align="left">